Installing 3CX on Debian Linux

 On this topic

-3CX created an ISO (get ISO here) of Debian Linux dedicated to 3CX.
-This makes installation faster and management easier.
-Most of the OS management can be done from within the 3CX web management console.
+3CX created a Debian Linux ISO (get ISO here) dedicated to 3CX to make installation faster and management easier.
+Most of the OS management can be done from within the 3CX Management Console.

 We strongly recommend that you dedicate your Debian Linux instance to 3CX.
-Do not install other packages or change its configuration, as this will prevent us from upgrading your operating system to a new version and we will not be able to support your install.
+Do not install other packages or change its configuration, as this prevents us from upgrading your operating system to a new version and providing support for your install.

-As a rule of thumb, your machine or VM will need at least one 1 CPU core and 1 Gbyte RAM (although it will run on a Google Cloud f1 micro instance with 612 MB RAM for very small installs).
+As a rule of thumb, your machine or VM needs at least one (1) CPU core and one (1) Gigabyte of RAM.
 Additional CPU time and RAM should be allocated based on:

-- Number of simultaneous calls the system will handle.
+- Number of simultaneous calls the system handles.

 - Number of active users (100 users using the web client all day is very different from 100 IP Phones in hotel rooms making the occasional call).

-- If you will be using call recording (places significant load on the system because of audio mixing and writing to storage).
+- Call recording use - places significant load on the system because of audio mixing and writing to storage.

 Supported VM Platforms

-3CX Phone System is well suited to be run as a Virtual Machine.
-Tested and supported hypervisor platforms are:
+The 3CX Phone System is well suited to be run as a Virtual Machine on tested and supported hypervisor platforms: